qalydon/qf-localc/README.md

 The intent here is to provide a set of abstract functions that are independent of the underlying data source(s).
-Previous LOCalc extensions I have written are dependent on a specific data source (e.g. Intrinio or IEX).
+Previous LOCalc extensions I have written are dependent on a specific data source (e.g. Intrinio).
 When The data sources change, the extension functions are frequently impacted and thus, any using spreadsheet is impacted.
 Some of the extension functions are actually modeled on the data source's API.